Keongy/-React-temperature-converter/README.md

 ![](./demo/screenshot.jpg)

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-How to start the project :
+# How to start the project :

 - Download the project
 - Use Npm install